A History of Innovation

 In the mid-1960s the Aud-X Sound/Sight device was developed by Stanford Taylor to provide synchronized aural/visual sound and sight lessons to develop word recognition, phonics capability, and listening proficiency.
 In 1966 the Prism Reader, an adaptation of the Guided Reader, was released.
 It was equipped with Risley rotary prisms and was used by vision specialists to develop competence in binocular vergence and accommodation.

 In 1933 Earl, James, and Carl Taylor developed the Metronoscope and the Opthalmograph at Educational Laboratories of Brownwood, TX.
-In 1935 the Taylors also developed the VisaScope, a visual screening device that tested distance and nearpoint vision as well as accommodation, and the Audiometer, which tested hearing.
+In 1935, the Taylors developed the VisaScope, a visual screening device that tested distance and nearpoint vision as well as accommodation, and the Audiometer, which tested hearing.